Veritex Holdings, Inc. Announces Dates of First Quarter 2023 Earnings Release and Conference Call

-/EIN News/ -- DALLAS, April 11, 2023 (GLOBE NEWSWIRE) -- Veritex Holdings, Inc. (Nasdaq: VBTX) (“Veritex” or "the Company”), the parent holding company for Veritex Community Bank, today announced that it plans to release its first quarter 2023 results after the close of the market on Tuesday, April 25, 2023.
+DALLAS, April 11, 2023 (GLOBE NEWSWIRE) -- Veritex Holdings, Inc. VBTX ("Veritex" or "the Company"), the parent holding company for Veritex Community Bank, today announced that it plans to release its first quarter 2023 results after the close of the market on Tuesday, April 25, 2023.
 The earnings release will be available on the Company's website, https://ir.veritexbank.com/.
 The Company will also host an investor conference call to review the results on Wednesday, April 26, 2023 at 8:30 a.m.
 Central Time.

 Participants may access a live webcast of the conference call through the investor relations section of Veritex's website, or the hosting website at https://edge.media-server.com/mmc/p/4tvcudmz.